grid-line

 For example, you can find how many searches a particular keyword from your list has per month from users in Toronto, Ontario, Canada.
 Or from the entire state of Florida.

 The monthly search volume is an indicator of what keywords you should focus on.
-But take it as an approsimation.
+But take it as an approximation.

-If you find a phrase on the SEO keyword list you've compiled that has hundreds of thousands of searches per month, that sounds amazing at first glance.
+If you find a phrase on the SEO keyword list you've compiled that has hundreds of thousands of searches per month, that sounds wonderful at first glance.

 Two keywords with hundreds of thousands of monthly searches but difficulty in the 70s